-For the past two decades Cave’s songs have tended to be first person narratives on The Bad Seeds’ biggest-selling album Murder Ballads (1995), every one of them was a killer and he doesn’t like being confused for his characters any more than a good actor does.
+For the past two decades, Cave’s songs have tended to be first person narratives.
+On The Bad Seeds’ biggest-selling album Murder Ballads (1995), every one of them was a killer, and he doesn’t like being confused for his characters any more than a good actor does.
 But he accepts that some of him must be in them.
-“Well, ” he says, “you get on a theme.
+“Well, you get on a theme.
 I think I’ve been on the same theme all my creative life.
 And I’ve only just started to feel that I’m warming to it.”

 He used to be a small-town choirboy, singing hymns in Wangaratta Cathedral, Victoria.
 At grammar school, he met long-serving guitarist Mick Harvey, who accompanied Cave on his earliest performances of Lou Reed and Bowie covers, and later moved with him from Melbourne to Berlin, where those artists had made their best records.
 By that time they purposely degenerated into The Birthday Party, a frightening band of junkie nihilists whose live performances remain fabled for their violence.
-Cave served as lyricist and frontman “Fingers down the throat of love!”
-“This really is the living end!” until rivalries and addictions broke them up in 1984.
-Cave and Harvey then founded The Bad Seeds, which has grown over 20 years from a small group of likeminded musicians to a small and professional orchestra.
+Cave served as lyricist and frontman – “Fingers down the throat of love!”
+“This really is the living end!” – until rivalries and addictions broke them up in 1984.
+Cave and Harvey then founded The Bad Seeds, which has grown over 20 years from a small group of like-minded musicians to a small, professional orchestra.

-“There are so many people in The Bad Seeds, ” says Cave, “so many instruments vying for space, that even I get intimidated sometimes.
-There’s still a rough and tumble kind of feel about the music, but everyone has to know when to shut up.”
+“There are so many people in The Bad Seeds, so many instruments vying for space, that even I get intimidated sometimes,” says Cave.
+“There’s still a rough and tumble kind of feel about the music, but everyone has to know when to shut up.”
 He has in that time relocated from London to Sao Paulo to his current family home in Brighton, where Cave will admit to dressing his twin sons Arthur and Earl up the same “just because it looks cute” (he has two other sons, to two other mothers, in Australia and Brazil).
-And lyrically, his songbook has filled out from expressionist yelps to confessionals, horrorstories, love letters, rewritten myths, and ferocious social commentaries about capital punishment, moccachinos and advertising.
+And lyrically, his songbook has filled out from expressionist yelps to confessionals, horror stories, love letters, rewritten myths, and ferocious social commentaries about capital punishment, frappachinos and advertising.
 He does not respond with enthusiasm to direct questions on those subjects.

 When Cave talks about the difference between the original rock ‘n’ roll “shrieks from the heart” and “the later, more subtle, more literary way of writing songs that Bob Dylan introduced” both of which he continues to practise I ask if Dylan has disappointed him by appearing in commercials.
 “Dylan, ” sighs Cave, “has made a career out of confounding people.”
-CAVE himself is only interested in advertising insofar as it allows him, or denies him, his own prolific work rate.
+Cave himself is only interested in advertising insofar as it allows him, or denies him, his own prolific work rate.

 Grinderman, like all Cave’s previous records, is a “reaction” to the one that went before.
 He followed Murder Ballads with The Boatman’s Call (1997), an album many still cherish for its tenderness and eloquence.
-“I don’t believe in an interventionist God, ” he sang on Into My Arms, “but I know baby that you do” but which now embarrasses Cave for its application of such high-flown rhetoric to the details of an affair (with musician PJ Harvey) that no longer means anything to him.
+“I don’t believe in an interventionist God, ” he sang on Into My Arms, “but I know baby that you do”.
+That widely beloved lyric now embarrasses Cave for its application of such high-flown rhetoric to the details of an affair (with musician PJ Harvey) that no longer means anything to him.

 By deliberate contrast, the next Bad Seeds album No More Shall We Part (2001) was so meticulously orchestrated that he now finds it lifeless.
 “That’s still a beautiful record, ” says Sclavunos.
 “Is it?” asks Cave.
 “You’re your own harshest critic, ” says Sclavunos.
 At the last minute, they have removed a song called Vortex from the Grinderman album.
-I tell him I liked that one best.
+I tell him I thought that one was a belter.
 “Did you?” asks Cave.
 “Oh fuck.
 We’ve been arguing about this.
-While you or I might accept a lyric like ‘step into the vortex’, a certain type of listener will respond, ‘You’ve got to be f***ing joking.'”
+While you or I might accept a lyric like ‘step into the vortex’, a certain type of listener will respond, ‘You’ve got to be fucking joking.'”
 If this album has a theme in common with everything else Cave has ever written (including his novel, And The Ass Saw The Angel, and his recent screenplay for Australian revenge western The Proposition), it appears to be a fascination with the most extreme things that humans will do to transcend – fall in love, believe in God, commit murder, take drugs, go mad, make art.